War in Ukraine: Putin says invasion ‘has not yet begun in earnest’ | Ukraine and Russia

-Russian President Vladimir Putin on Thursday accused the West of carrying out decades of aggression against Moscow and warned that Western countries might even try to beat Russia on the battlefield, but that would lead to tragedy for Ukraine. .
+President Vladimir Putin on Thursday accused the West of carrying out decades of aggression against Moscow and warned that Western countries might even try to beat Russia on the battlefield, but that would spell tragedy for Ukraine.

-In a meeting with Russian lawmakers, the country’s president made several mentions of countries that support Ukraine.
-He said Russia’s offensive against the neighboring country had “not started in earnest”.
+In a meeting with Russian lawmakers, the Russian leader made several mentions of nations that support Ukrainian forces.
+He said Russia’s offensive against the neighboring country, which began in February, had not yet “started in earnest”.

-The Russian leader left the door open for negotiation.
+Putin left the door open to negotiation.
 “We do not reject holding peace talks, but those who reject them should know that it will be more difficult to reach an agreement” with Russia further down the road, he said.

-Russian Foreign Minister Sergei Lavrov has a closed-door meeting of G20 ministers of state in Indonesia on Friday.
+This Friday (8), Russian Foreign Minister Sergei Lavrov has a closed-door meeting of G20 ministers of state in Indonesia.
 This will be the first time Putin’s top diplomat has met with his most outspoken opponents since the invasion of Ukraine in February.

 In Ukraine, the regional governor of the northeastern city of Kharkiv said late on Thursday that three people had been killed and another five wounded after Russian forces bombed the city.